Claudie Haigneré: Honours

-Claudie Haigneré received many special honors for her spaceflight career.
+Haigneré received many honors during her career.
 She received the Chevalier of the Légion d'Honneur as well as the Chevalier of the Ordre National du Mérite.
 To recognize her outstanding involvement in the Franco-Russian space cooperation, she received the Russian Order of Friendship.
-She also received the Russian Medal "For Merit in Space Exploration" and "Medal for Personal Valour".
+She also received the Russian Medal For Merit in Space Exploration and Medal for Personal Valour.

-Claudie Haigneré is also an honorary member of the Société Française de Médecine Aéronautique et Spatiale and the Association Aéronautique et Astronautique de France (AAAF).
+Haigneré is also an honorary member of the Société Française de Médecine Aéronautique et Spatiale and the Association Aéronautique et Astronautique de France (AAAF).
 She also holds membership in the International Academy of Astronautics (IAA) and of the Académie de l'Air et de l'Espace (ANAE).

 There are streets named after her in the French towns of Claira, Franqueville-Saint-Pierre, Marignane, Mudaison and Valliquerville.